-Oldham Care Organisation is responsible for delivering a range of community health services across Oldham and at the Royal Oldham Hospital.
+Oldham Care Organisation is responsible for delivering healthcare services at the Royal Oldham Hospital and within the community.

-The hospital has a full A&E department, a specialist Children's A&E department and offers a comprehensive range of acute and general surgical services, including vascular surgery.
-The site also offers more specialist services including clinical haematology and provides gynaecological services to patients in North Manchester.
+The hospital has a full A&E department, including a specialist one for children, and offers a comprehensive range of acute and general surgical services, including vascular surgery.

-The care organisation has recently been given the green light for a new £28m four-storey extension to the main hospital.
-Inside the new-build will be two new 24 bedded general surgery wards and the creation of a new emergency theatre within the current theatres unit.
-This will allow The Royal Oldham to operate as the hub site for high risk and emergency general and colorectal surgery for the north east of Greater Manchester.
+The development will allow The Royal Oldham to operate as the hub site for high risk and emergency general and colorectal surgery for the north-east of Greater Manchester.